DavideRuzza/28BYJ-48_ULN2003_ArduinoLibrary/README.md

 <img src="https://github.com/DavideRuzza/Stepper_28BY48_ULN2003/blob/master/images/Schematic.jpg" height= 400px>

-The explanations abuot how work the stepper motor on which the library is based: [About Motor](docs/AboutMotor.md).
+The explanations about how work the stepper motor, on which the library is based: [About Motor](docs/AboutMotor.md).

-The documentation of the use of the library : [Library Doc](docs/LibraryDocs.md).
+The documentation of the use of the library with codes : [Library Doc](docs/LibraryDoc.md).